merkaliser/scilla-vanilla/randao/Readme.md

 contract within a specified time period.
 Contract will check if s is valid by running sha3 against s and comparing the result with previous committed data.
-Valid s will be saved to the collection of seeds to finally generate the random number.
+Valid s will be saved to the collection of seeds to finally generate the random number. `reveal` is used with secret as parameter.

 ##### The third phase: calculating a random number, refund deposits, fines and bonus
-1. After phase 2 is complete, random number is generated that can be sent to all other contracts that requested the random number before.
+1. After phase 2 is complete, random number is generated that can be sent to all other contracts that requested the random number before. `getRandom` returns Random number.
-2. Contract will send back the deposit to the participants who successfully took part in both phases, and the profit (fine + consumer's bounty) is divided into equal parts and sent to all participants as an additional bonus.
+2. Contract will send back the deposit to the participants who successfully took part in both phases, and the profit (fine + consumer's bounty) is divided into equal parts and sent to all participants as an additional bonus. `getMyBounty` provides bounty.
 3. Participants failing to reveal the secret number s cannot get refund their deposits and this amount is used as a fine.

+## Rationale

+The contract is deployed by the one who wants to generate random number.
+Following fields are required :
+  * **_deposit** : deposit required (zils) by participants to take part in phase 1.
+This can be thought as security deposit for generating the random no. After both phases are successfully completed, deposits are returned alongwith bounty.
+  * **commitBalkline** : Initial (BlockNumber) when phase 1 will start.
+Before this no one can take part.
+  * **commitDeadline** : Deadline (BlockNumber) when phase 1 ends.
+After phase 1 ends no more participants can take part.
+  * **bnum** : Deadline (BlockNumber) when phase 2 ends.
+After phase 2 ends, random no. is generated.
+In between commitDeadline and bnum is the phase 2.
+  * **_amount** (_bounty) : zils provided by founder as reward to be distributed equally amongst participants when both phases are finished.
+  * **minParticipant** : minimum no of participants that are required to take part in phase 1.
+If the no of participants that took part in phase 1 are less than this i.e. if it fails to collect enough sha3(s) within the time period, then deposits are returned in phase 2 by reveal function itself.

+Following test cases are explained in sequence of how transitions can be called.

 ## Test cases